CityOfZion/neon-js/source/rpc/index.rst

 The ``rpc`` module is exposed as::

-  import Neon from 'neon-js'
-  const client = Neon.create.rpcClient(URL)
+  import Neon from '@cityofzion/neon-js' const client = Neon.create.rpcClient(URL)

-  import {rpc} from 'neon-js'
-  const client = new rpc.rpcClient(URL)
+  import {rpc} from '@cityofzion/neon-js' const client = new rpc.rpcClient(URL)